kframework/boogie-semantics/conclusion.md

 Conclusion
 ==========

-We have defined a formal semantics for a large subset of Boogie, supporting many nontrivial verification features.
+We have defined a formal semantics for a subset of Boogie, supporting many nontrivial verification features.
 This semantics can be extended to a full semantics of Boogie, to be used to verify the primary implementation of Boogie, as well as the correctness of programs translated into Boogie from higher-level